 Apply a liberal amount of thread lube to the threads of all the tooling.
 Make sure the threads are fully seated and tightened.
 Check to see that the jets are properly sized and functioning.
-The swivel should be properly lubricated and in good condition.
+The swivel should be properly lubricated and in good operating condition.

-With system shut off assemble the tooling to the drill pipe and attach the material being installed with the appropriate puller, adapters, or attaching hardware.
+With all systems shut off, assemble the tooling to the drill pipe and attach the material being installed with the appropriate puller, adapters, swivel, and/or attaching hardware.